Cycling China – Bicycle Touring Across [Itineraries and Tips]

 bikepacking china

-The roads in China are excellent, everywhere, you need to go in quite remote places to find unpaved dirt roads (mostly in the South and the West).
-In the East and the North, the road network is very extended, with a lot of different options to get from A to B.
+The roads in China are excellent; everywhere you need to go, in quite remote places, you will find unpaved dirt roads (mostly in the South and the West).
+In the East and the North, the road network is extensive, with many options for getting from A to B.

 Of course, especially in the mountainous areas of the South-West and in the desertic ones of the north, it is possible to get lost on dirt roads.